 Old Fashioned Banana Bread

 There are so many ways to enjoy this old fashioned banana bread.
-While topping mine with butter is by far my favorite, cream cheese or peanut butter are also tasty ways to top this bread.
+While topping mine with butter is by far my favorite, cream cheese or peanut butter are also tasty ways to top this banana bread.
 For a fun twist, try adding in chocolate chips, blueberries or your favorite nut to the batter before baking.

 Old Fashioned Banana Bread